Plant managers have a tough job with a lot of responsibilities.

-Unfortunately, at some plants, that headache is threatening to become a chronic malady.
-Numbers from Aberdeen Research reveal 82 percent of companies have experienced unscheduled shutdowns in the past three years.
+That headache is threatening to become a chronic malady at some plants.
+Numbers from Aberdeen Research reveal 82% of companies experienced unscheduled shutdowns in the past three years.
 Those shutdowns come at a high price.
 Aberdeen estimates unplanned downtime can:

-At that kind of price, you’d expect plants would be vigilant about preventing unplanned outages.
-Shockingly, that answer is no. More than two-thirds of respondents to an Aberdeen Research survey had no real idea when their vital production equipment is due for maintenance, upgrade or replacement.
+At that cost, plants need to be vigilant about preventing unplanned outages.
+Yet, more than two-thirds of respondents to an Aberdeen Research survey had no real idea when their vital production equipment is due for maintenance, upgrade or replacement.

-To better understand how prevalent this challenge is, Innovapptive recently conducted a survey of maintenance and reliability professionals.
-Our survey revealed that over 93 percent struggle with unplanned downtime.
+To better understand how prevalent this challenge is, Innovapptive surveyed maintenance and reliability professionals.
+Our survey revealed that over 93% struggle with unplanned downtime.

-So, what’s causing all this unplanned downtime?
-We’ve uncovered three common causes of unplanned outages and shutdowns that should be fixed immediately to prevent financial losses.
+What’s causing all this unplanned downtime?
+We uncovered three common causes of unplanned outages and shutdowns that should be fixed immediately to prevent financial losses.

 - Reactive maintenance processes

-Reactive maintenance, in which maintenance teams wait until there is an observed issue with equipment, is still commonplace.
-Such a process relies on a technician to find and identify a problem, such as a leaking pipe or worn part before action is taken.
-This reactive — or sometimes called run-to-failure — maintenance process has numerous flaws.
+Reactive maintenance, where maintenance teams wait until there is an observed issue with equipment, is still commonplace.
+This process relies on a technician to find and identify a problem, such as a leaking pipe or worn part before action is taken.
+This reactive — or sometimes called run-to-failure — maintenance process is flawed.

 First, someone must be present to identify the malfunctioning equipment.
-This means a problem could go unnoticed for some time if it’s hidden away or not obvious.
-By the time someone finds it, the issue could be urgent, leading maintenance managers to hastily reprioritize and communicate with their staffs to fix the issue.
+A problem could go unnoticed for some time if it’s hidden away or not obvious.
+The issue could be urgent by the time someone finds it, leading maintenance managers to hastily reprioritize and communicate with their staffs to fix the issue.

-There may not be a proper part on hand to fix it.
-This could cause a delay of several days to order and receive a new part.
+There may not be a proper part on hand to fix the problem.
+This leads to delays of several days to order and receive a new part.
 In the meantime, operations could be delayed or even shut down if the issue is serious enough.

-In fact, our survey revealed that 66% of maintenance and reliability professionals complain of having unplanned downtime due to unavailability of spare parts.
+Our survey found that 66% of maintenance and reliability professionals complain of having unplanned downtime due to unavailability of spare parts.

 - Lack of visibility into maintenance operations

-Another issue leading to unplanned downtime is the lack of visibility into maintenance work processes.
+A lack of visibility into maintenance work processes is another serious issue leading to unplanned downtime.
 Managers typically issue work orders to field technicians in paper binders.
-The tasks are checked off manually until the completed work order is delivered to the manager’s desk at the end of the day.
+Tasks are checked off manually until the completed work order is delivered to the manager’s desk at the end of the day.
 The manager may not see the report until the next morning.
 This leaves them unaware on a day-to-day basis of what’s happening in their plant.

 - Poor communication between supervisors and field techs